 And, don't forget her guest shot on SNL, when the Elmo T-shirt she wore had some Really Big Eyes.

 Kaleidoscope Hair: Katy is constantly changing her hair color.
-It's gone from blond to black to red to blond to pink to blue to purple, and more recently back to black.
+It's gone from blond to black to red to blond to pink to blue to purple, back to black and now green after a brief orange and black phase.
 That's not counting purple, pink, blue and now orange wigs.

 Male Gaze: Her Victoria's Secret performance featured a LOT of cleavage shots.